Munawara Bibi Baloch

 Munawara Bibi Baloch is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till January 2023.
 She is also the head of the party's provincial women's wing.

 Political career

-She was elected to the National Assembly of Pakistan as a candidate of Pakistan Tehreek-e-Insaf (PTI) on a reserved seat for women from Balochistan in 2018 Pakistani general election.
+She was elected to the National Assembly of Pakistan as a candidate of Pakistan Tehreek-e-Insaf (PTI) on a reserved seat for women from Balochistan in the 2018 Pakistani general election.